Ghaziyassine/interview-Life-Saver/README.md

-# 🧠 StealthOverlay — Undetectable Transparent Overlay for Productivity & Testing
+#  Interview-Life-Saver — Undetectable Transparent Chatbot for cheating

 > A powerful Electron-based overlay engine designed for live content display, AI assistance, and transparent overlays — all without interfering with the user's active window or appearing in screen shares or recordings.